shoelace-style/webawesome/docs/pages/experimental/kitchen-sink.md

         <p>Web Awesome is designed to be highly customizable through pure CSS.
 Out of the box, you can choose from a light or dark theme.
 Alternatively, you can design your own theme.</p>
         <p>A theme is nothing more than a stylesheet that uses the Web Awesome API to define design tokens and apply custom styles to components.
 To create a theme, you will need a decent understanding of CSS, including <a href="">CSS Custom Properties</a>.</p>
         <h2>Theme Basics</h2>
-        <p>All themes are scoped to classes using the sl-theme-{name} convention, where {name} is a lowercase, hyphen-delimited value representing the name of the theme.
-The included light and dark themes use wa-theme-default-light and wa-theme-default-dark, respectively.
-A custom theme called “Purple Power”, for example, would use a class called <code>sl-theme-purple-power</code>.</p>
+        <p>All themes are scoped to classes using the <code>sl-theme-{name}</code> convention, where <code>{name}</code> is a lowercase, hyphen-delimited value representing the name of the theme.
+The included light and dark themes use <code>wa-theme-default-light</code> and <code>wa-theme-default-dark</code>, respectively.
+A custom theme called "Purple Power", for example, would use a class called <code>sl-theme-purple-power</code>.</p>
         <img src="/assets/images/kitchen-sink/premium/blog-post-example-image.png" alt="blog post example image" style="margin: 0 0 1rem 0;" />
         <p>All selectors must be scoped to the theme’s class to ensure interoperability with other themes.
-You should also scope them to :host so they can be imported and applied to custom element shadow roots.</p>
+You should also scope them to <code>:host</code> so they can be imported and applied to custom element shadow roots.</p>
 <pre class="codeblock">
 <code>:host,
 .wa-theme-purple-power {